-In order to meet the stability requirements, the MIC28516 feedback voltage ripple should be in phase with the inductor current ripple and high enough to be sensed by the g_m amplifier.
-The recommended feedback voltage ripple is 20 mV ~ 100 mV.
-If a low-ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the g_m amplifier and the error comparator.
+To meet the stability requirements, the MIC28516 feedback voltage ripple must be in phase with the inductor current ripple and high enough to be sensed by the $g{\rm m}$ amplifier.
+The recommended feedback voltage ripple is 20 mV \sim 100 mV.
+If a low-ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the $g{\rm m}$ amplifier and the error comparator.
 Also, the output voltage ripple and the feedback voltage ripple are not necessarily in phase with the inductor current ripple if the ESR of the output capacitor is very low.
 For these applications, ripple injection is required to ensure proper operation.
 Refer to Section 5.8 "Ripple Injection" under Section 5.0 "Application Information" for details about the ripple injection technique.